Skip to main content

 Model Inputs

-Model inputs are specified in the run script.
+Model inputs are specified using parquet files.

 Input Description Format